NitorCreations/nameless-deploy-tools/docs/commands.md

 options:
-  -h, --help            show this help message and exit -r, --region REGION   Region for the stack to show -p, --parameter PARAMETER
+  -h, --help            show this help message and exit -r REGION, --region REGION
+                        Region for the stack to show -p PARAMETER, --parameter PARAMETER
                         Name of paremeter if only one parameter required
 ```